-We recently conducted a study of formerly unchurched Americans.
+Outreach Magazine conducted a study of formerly unchurched Americans.
 What made them come to a church?
 What made them stay?
-The answers to these questions gave us insight into the mind of an unchurched person and gave us guidance in reaching them more effectively.
+The answers to these questions gave us insight into the mind of an unchurched person and gave us guidance in reaching the unchurched more effectively.

 We found that the reasons the formerly unchurched chose a particular church were complex.
-But while the teaching and doctrine of the pastor are a leading factor for selecting a church, relationships play a key role in helping the unchurched make their initial church visit.
+But while the teaching and doctrine of the pastor are a leading factor for selecting a church, relationships play a key role in reaching the unchurched and helping make their initial church visit.

 We found that almost four out of ten of the formerly unchurched indicated that family members were important in their choice of a church.
 Another one of four said that relationships other than family members brought them to church.
 That means that 73 percent (48 percent plus 25 percent) of those we interviewed told us about the importance of a relationship in their choice of a church.
 Although our study affirms how important relationships are in reaching the unchurched, it indicates that other factors as important or more important are at work.
 We call this “relationships plus.”